mahidhar/sc23_k8s_tutorial/README.md

 ## Agenda

-All times in Central Time (Dallas, TX, USA).
+All times in MST (Denver, Colorado, USA).

 ```
  1:30PM - Introduction and Welcome